By Ben Gougeon and Don Gutzmer

 The bag was pulled down to 25 inches of mercury (12.3 psi) until the epoxy gelled.

-To provide a smooth waterproof coating we applied multiple thin coats of 105/207.
+To provide a smooth waterproof coating we applied multiple thin coats of 105/207 epoxy.
 For the finishing touch, the traction pad was attached.
-The board turned out pretty nice and is ready for the beach.
+The skimboard turned out pretty nice and is ready for the beach.